jeffnb/duplicatecustomerapi/README.md

 Extremely simple api to manipulate customers and then find duplicates.

 ## Setup ##
-1. Clone the repository
+1. Clone this repository
+2. Start included solr or start one of your own
+3. Make sure application.properties has correct solr url
-2. `gradle build`
+4. `gradle build`
-3. `java -jar build/libs/dupcustomer-0.1.0.jar`
+5. `java -jar build/libs/dupcustomer-0.1.0.jar`

 ## Run Tests ##
 `gradle test`

+## Running Included Solr ##
+There is a stripped down slightly modified version of the default solr download included with config files that can be used for this program.
+1. `cd solr`
+2. `bin/solr start`

 ## Endpoints ##
 * /customers (GET) - Lists the customers in the system paginated